 Some experts will tell you the right beginner boat is a Sunfish, a 14-foot dinghy with a single sail.
 Others say that the best starter boats for families are pontoon and deck boats.
 But most everyone will agree that if you’re just starting out, you should definitely buy something used.

 The best way to start out on your boat buying journey in our completely unbiased opinion, though, is by going on a boat trip.
 And we can definitely help you select the perfect boat rental for you.
+Whether you need a boat for a holiday with friends or you are looking for the best boat for families, we got it all.

 Safety tips to keep in mind

 Before embarking on a sailing trip, every passenger — beginner or not — should make sure that the boat is equipped with some essential safety items.
 These safety items should include a first aid kit, a tool & repair kit, and all the basic navigation equipment.
 If you’re the one who’ll be operating the boat, you should make sure the boat is outfitted with all these items.
-And even if you’ve hired a skipper for your trip, it doesn’t hurt to inquire about the safety items onboard.
+And even if you’ve hired a skipper for your trip, it doesn’t hurt to inquire about the safety items on board.
 Check out our sailing preparation checklist we’ve prepared for your next sailing trip.

 Before you go sailing, it might also be interesting to brush up on the top 11 causes of boating accidents, most of which you’ll see have pretty mundane sources.
 The list includes careless mishaps like speeding at night when you’re less able to determine weather conditions, falling overboard, running out of gas, or drinking and driving.
 As you’ll realize, most accidents occur when we neglect the basics of safety.
 The best beginner tip we can give you is to never forget what you learn at the beginning of your sailing career, as it’ll probably save your life at some point.